0x61726b/ChiikaApi/README.md

 Cross platform multi-purpose C++ library for MyAnimelist interactions.

 ## Some of the features:
--Full Myanimelist integration
+- Full Myanimelist integration

--Scraping anime and user data(such as friends)
+- Scraping anime and user data(such as friends)

--Senpai.Moe data for calendar and such
+- Senpai.Moe data for calendar and such

--Media player recognition (only for Windows for now)
+- Media player recognition (only for Windows for now)

--Local database
+- Local database

--Tests
+- Tests

 #### 3rd party libraries used